woosikseol/deepwiki-open/README.md

 ```
 GOOGLE_API_KEY=your_google_api_key
 OPENAI_API_KEY=your_openai_api_key
+# Optional: Use Google AI embeddings (recommended if using Google models)
+DEEPWIKI_EMBEDDER_TYPE=google
 # Optional: Add this if you want to use OpenRouter models
 OPENROUTER_API_KEY=your_openrouter_api_key
 # Optional: Add this if you want to use Azure OpenAI models